 The job of modern parents is becoming more and more demanding, trying to balance the stress of life while also understanding the need and desire to be present and nurturing as a parent.
 Many seek just a small island of calm and peace, a space to be held.
 And that's exactly what we offer in our Parent and Child group.

 Snowdrops Parent and Child Group

 This is an ideal place to meet other new parents and learn more about Steiner education.
 All families are warmly welcomed.
-You may like to book a taster session before joining.
-Please contact the school for more information.

 As young children are getting to inhabit and know their physical bodies, the emphasis in the sessions is on supporting the developing senses of self-movement and balance by not intervening with the natural processes, as well as supporting self-initiated and self-directed free-play which is essential for developing lifelong skills such as self-regulation, creative thinking, problem-solving and conflict resolution.